red-hat-storage/ceph-test-drive-bootstrap/docs/Module-3.md

 ```

 > **All done !!
 Great !!
-We have reached to end of Module-3.
-In this module you have learned to use Ceph cluster as object storage using S3 and Swift APIs.
+We have reached the end of Module-3.
+In this module you have learned to use the Ceph cluster as object storage using S3 and Swift APIs.
 You application will use the same procedure to storage objects to Ceph cluster.**